shanemelliott/VistAJS/README.md

 - Please remember you need a valid user with a valid Access / Verify Code.
 Depending on the version of VistA you are using that will vary.

-# Codespace verision of VistA.
+# Codespace version of VistA.

 This repository has an implementation that will run the FOIA version of VistA for testing VistAJS.
 See the /vista directory in the repo.

   - Run setup.sh to download the FOIA version of VistA and start community version of Intersytems IRIS. *Update: This script will create a generic Provider user and then run VistJS to verify successful install.
 The routine I used to do this is from https://github.com/WorldVistA/VistA-FHIR-Data-Loader/blob/master/src/SYNINIT.m

-  - Unfortunatly the VA has made the FOIA Version of VistA too large for the community version of Intersystems IRIS.
+  - Unfortunately the VA has made the FOIA Version of VistA too large for the community version of Intersystems IRIS.
 I have compacted the latest version and this repo uses that by default (2022_09_07).
 But you can use any version of VistA you would like or uncomment the FOIA version if you have a licnesed version of iris.

    - ** Update - I have been talking to the VA staff that releases FOIA version about defragging / compacting / truncating it before posting.